Djevv/BlobbyFHDWolley/README.md

 # FHD-Wolley
 A small retro-game which is oriented at "Blobby Volley".
 The objective of the game is to achieve 12 points by having the ball touch the opponents floor!
+Use W/A/S/D for player 1 and the arrow keys for player 2 to move.

 # Licence